-After completing Foundation I students can move to the Foundation II which is an intensive curriculum designed to review and expand on all the basic movements taught in Foundation I while introducing you to even more variety and diversity of new movement along with important variations that will continue to broaden your journey into Egyptian dance.
-You’ll notice an increased confidence level, a higher degree of coordination, grace and fluidity and the basics will begin to feel more second nature to you.
-We continually emphasize posture and body awareness and will work more with arms and hands and connectivity of movement.
-Foundation II is all about building and strengthening a strong basic vocabulary of bellydance movement which will form the platform for further Egyptian dance exploration.
+After completing Foundation I at least once, students can move to the Foundation II level.
+This is a curriculum designed to review the basic movements taught in Foundation I, and introduce you to even more movements, variations, layering, and travelling steps.
+You will become more familiar with Arabic music and with a number of its most common rhythms.
+You will continue to grow as you immerse yourself in Egyptian dance; you’ll notice an increase in conffidence, a higher degree of coordination, grace and fluidity, and the basics will begin to feel more second-nature to you.
+We continually emphasize posture and body awareness, and work more with arms and hands and connectivity of movements.
+Foundation II is all about strengthening a strong basic bellydance vocabulary which forms the platform to advance into further Egyptian dance exploration.

 "Oriental" is the classical term used for Bellydance, also known as "Raqs Sharki" or "Dance of the East".
 "Bellydance" is a Western slang term which refers to the dance form.
 In our Oriental Dance Technique classes, dancers will review, refine and work to strengthen their movement vocabulary with many combinations and drills with the goal of becoming more fluid and fluent with all movements and footwork in total relation to the music.
 Through drills and combinations, students will develop the muscular endurance and stamina to increase their ability to handle more sophisticated combinations and choreography.